 The royal fleet is the navy which serves the king on the Iron Throne, the Lord of the Seven Kingdoms.
 The fleet is based in the crownlands at the capital city, King's Landing, and the island of Dragonstone.
 It is one of the three most powerful fleets of Westeros, along with the Iron Fleet of the Iron Islands and the Redwyne fleet of the Arbor.

-At the start of House Targaryen's Wars of Conquest, Aegon the Conqueror secured the mouth of the Blackwater Rush.
+At the start of House Targaryen's Wars of Conquest, Aegon the Conqueror secured the mouth of the Blackwater Rush with Aegon's Landing.
 The newly-crowned king gave the title of master of ships to his loyal supporter, Lord Daemon Velaryon, granting him command over the new royal fleet.
 Daemon and the Targaryen fleet were defeated by House Arryn in a battle in the waters off Gulltown, however.
 In 2 AC Aegon I was supported by a vast fleet when he subdued the Iron Islands.

 Following the Targaryen conquest, House Velaryon often provided the bulk of the royal fleet and the House's lords almost always served as the masters of ships and lords admiral.
 During the reign of King Maegor I Targaryen, another Daemon Velaryon turned against the king in support of Jaehaerys in 48 AC.